-Gesturefy has over 91,000 users and more than 1,100 ratings averaging 4.4/5 stars as of May 2022.
+Gesturefy has over 91,000 users and more than 1,100 ratings averaging 4.4/5 stars at the time of writing.
 After consumers updated to the latest version, one of Gesturefy’s most common flaws surfaced with users not being able to assess previous customizations, causing the software to stop working.

 The advantages of Gesturefy are listed below.

 - Users can have accessible and easy-to-use mouse gestures with Gesturefy.